 - Make sure the door is tightly closed and use a bed sheet or blanket to fill the cracks around the door.

 - Open the window two-thirds at the top to allow hot air and gases to escape—and one-third at the bottom.
-Keep facing near the bottom opening.
+Keep face near the bottom opening.
 This will ease breathing until help arrives.
 Never break the window.
 This will result in an inability to control the influx of smoke from other floors.

 - Wave a towel or brightly colored shirt from the window to aid rescuers.
 The Fire Department will look for this sign.